Student and College Financial Services

 Such documentation would include, but not be limited to, independent filing of both federal and New York state full-year resident tax returns, documented duration and purpose of physical presence in New York, exclusion of parental income on FAFSA documents, exclusion of parental claim for dependency on tax returns, employment within New York, state of residence of the student's family — parents, spouse, children — voter registration, vehicle registration, real property ownership or evidence of residential rental lease, student's assets or liabilities, evidence of utilities in the student's name, sources and extent of parental or other income, and place of residence during school recesses.

 Driving a vehicle registered to or insured by one's parent, enrollment in a parent's health insurance plan as a dependent student, or use of PLUS loans constitutes acceptance of parental support.
 If students continue to accept financial support from parents, they may not be considered emancipated, even if the parents do not claim the students as dependents for tax purposes.
 Emancipated students are totally responsible for paying all of their own educational costs.
-The amount of income claimed by students must documented and be in excess of educational expenses, including those expenses associated with living in non-university housing.
+The amount of income claimed by students must be documented and be in excess of educational expenses, including those expenses associated with living in non-university housing.
 Income includes financial aid awarded directly to the student, with the exception of parental loans.

 However, students of divorced or legally separated parents may acquire a New York state domicile if the custodial parent is a New York state resident or if the student resides with a non-custodial parent who is a New York state resident and the student continues to reside with that parent throughout their attendance at SUNY.
 An application for residency for tuition purposes is required along with supporting documentation for the New York state parent with whom the student intends to reside, as well as documents indicating student residence with the New York resident parent.

 Governor Pataki signed an amendment to section 355 of the Education Law that provides that students who complete both their junior and senior years, as well as graduate from a New York state high school or who obtain a GED from New York state may qualify for resident tuition rates if they attend SUNY Cortland within five years of high school graduation or NYS GED issuance.
 This includes undocumented alien students.
-The student must provide Student and College Financial Services with a certified high school transcript to substantiate this fact, along with an application for resident tuition rates.
+The student must provide the Student Accounts Office with a certified high school transcript to substantiate this fact, along with an application for resident tuition rates.
 Undocumented alien students must also submit an affidavit of intent to resolve their undocumented immigration status.
 Please note that students who obtain resident rates in this fashion are not eligible for TAP or other aid with a New York state residency requirement.